DC | MD | VA | NY | PsyPact || Telehealth

 Washington Baltimore Center for Psychoanalysis

-Adult Psychotherapy Fellow
+Adult Psychotherapy Fellow & Member (2022-present)

 The Gottman Institute

-Level 1 Certification
+Level 1 Certification (2021)

-Washington DC VA Medical Center
+Washington VA Medical Center

-Clinical Fellow
+Postdoctoral Clinical Fellow (2017-18)

-New York City Mount Sinai Health System
+New York City Mount Sinai Hospital

-Clinical Intern
+Predoctoral Clinical Intern (2016-17)

 services

 • My approach to individual therapy is depth-oriented and anchored by a persistent curiosity about you and your inner world.
-I work to help my patients clarify conflicting feelings and uncover blindspots that may be fueling their symptoms.
+I work to help my patients clarify conflicting feelings and uncover blindspots that may be maintaining their symptoms.
 We’ve all learned ways since very early on to adapt and avoid things that stir up deeply uncomfortable feelings, but this avoidance tends to sustain our suffering and impact our self-esteem over time.

 While your therapy goals will be unique to you, a general aim of psychodynamic therapy is to help you understand the psychological roots of your behaviors today.
 Those roots tend to be deep, so I generally meet with people one to three times per week.
 Meeting more regularly allows for greater continuity and momentum which enables a deeper understanding and greater capacity for growth.
 After we meet during the initial sessions of therapy, we’ll discuss the cadence that would be most beneficial to you.